 The Capacity of a Single Instance: Little's Law in Practice

-On a Tuesday afternoon, the search service is running smoothly: 100 requests per second, response times under 100 milliseconds.
-Then the marketing team sends the weekly newsletter.
-Within three minutes, traffic climbs to 500 requests per second.
-Response times explode: first to 800 milliseconds, then to several seconds.
+One Tuesday afternoon, the search service is running smoothly, processing 100 requests per second with response times of under 100 milliseconds.
+Then the marketing team sends out the weekly newsletter.
+Within three minutes, traffic surges to 500 requests per second.
+Initially, response times skyrocket to 800 milliseconds, eventually reaching several seconds.
+Shortly afterwards, the first users see error pages.

 The answer lies in a 1961 tool from the field of queuing theory.